 His most recent books include: Cognitive Behavioral Therapy & Mindfulness Toolbox (PESI, 2017); Mindfulness: Living Through Challenges and Enriching Your Life in this Moment (Wiley-Blackwell); Perspectives on Spirituality and Religion in Psychotherapy (PR Press, 2014); Building Competence in Mindfulness-Based Cognitive Therapy (Routledge, 2015); and Mindfulness-Based Cognitive Therapy for PTSD (Wiley-Blackwell, 2016).
 Dr. Sears is lead author of Mindfulness in Clinical Practice (PR Press, 2011) and Consultation Skills for Mental Health Professionals (Wiley, 2005).

 Dr. Sears is a fifth-degree black belt in Ninjutsu, and once served as a personal protection agent for the Dalai Lama with his teacher, Stephen K. Hayes.
 He has studied the Eastern Wisdom traditions for over 30 years, receiving ordination in three traditions, and has been given transmission as a Zen master.

-Non-financial: Dr. Richard Sears is the director of the Center for Clinical Mindfulness and Meditation.
-He has professional affiliations with the American Board of Professional Psychology, the Academy of the American Board of Clinical Psychology, the Association for Contextual Behavioral Sciences.
+Non-financial: Dr. Richard Sears is the founder and director for Center for Clinical Mindfulness and Meditation and is a member of the American Board of Professional, the Academy of the American Board of Clinical Psychology, and the Association for Contextual Behavioral Sciences.
 He is a peer reviewer for Mindfulness and a book reviewer for John Wiley & Sons, Inc, and Routledge.